Kaaveh/kotlin-web-site/docs/topics/arrays.md

 you don't have these sorts of restrictions, use [collections](collections-overview.md) instead.

 Collections have the following benefits compared to arrays:
-* They can be read-only, which gives you more control and allows you to write robust code that has a clear intent.
+* Collections can be read-only, which gives you more control and allows you to write robust code that has a clear intent.
-* They are designed to make it easy to add or remove elements.
+* It is easy to add or remove elements from collections.
 In comparison, arrays are fixed in size.
 The only way to add or remove elements from an array is to create a new array each time, which is very inefficient:

   ```kotlin